nausica/HTML-for-kids/Lesson1.md

 - Then teach them the end tag </html>.
 This tells the computer to stop reading their web page.
 - Explain opening bracket and close bracket.
 The students then to like calling < "less than" and > "greater than".
 - Write ```<b> I love code </b> It is great``` between the HTML tags and ask the students to guess what part will show bold.
+- Have them guess how is the tag for underlined text.

 ### Creating the web page (Practice by doing)
 - First introduce the concept of browser.
 Explain that it allows you to view pages.
 Ask them to find the browser in the computer to make sure they know where it is.
 - Next help them navigate to their terminal and open that.
 Have them type in "gedit index.html" and press return.
+Explain them this will create a file called index.html and will open the editor program gedit.
 - Ask then what they see now.
 - Ask them to type in the first command and explain that it tells the computer that it's going to start reading a web page:
 ```
 <html>
 ```
 - Have them press return a few times and then ask if anyone remembers what the command is to tell the computer to stop reading the web page:
-- Ask them to type in the first command and explain that it tells the computer that it's going to start reading a web page:
 ```
 <html>

 </html>
 ```
-## Key Points for Student Retention
+- Have them put in a sentence of their choosing between the tags in the same way we did on the whiteboard.
+- Teach them how to save the changes CTRL+S, then direct them back to the browser and show the refresh/reload button.
+- Have them reload and ask them what they see.
+They now have their own web page!
+- Then go back to the editor and have them write something else.
+- Have them make something bold and underlined using the ```<b>``` and ```<u>``` tags they learned.
+- Ask them if anyone remembers how to save and have them save the changes.
+- Finally, direct them back to the browser and have them reload again.

+## Assesment evidence
 Conduct the following review at the end of the class:
 - Who can tell me what HTML is?
 - Who can tell me how to open a file called index.html?